 With a default PDF reader like Preview on the Mac, finding a certain word in the PDF is difficult and editing a document can be almost out of the question.
 Without knowing which tools to use, it will be very hard to make changes to a PDF document.
 Fortunately, there are plenty of PDF apps to help you get the editing job done.

-Edit any PDF on a Mac
+How to edit any PDF on a Mac with ease

-To correct text with PDFpen:
+To correct text with Nitro PDF Pro:

 - Highlight the text within the PDF and click Correct Text